devnull-tools/soda/README.md

 ## How To Install

-Just clone the git repo and place the *soda* file in your path (a symlinks works well to).
-After that, ensure you have a **$SODA_HOME** pointing to the place you clone the repo and you're done.
+Just clone the git repo and place the *soda* file in your path (a symlinks works well to) and you're done.

 ## How To Use